Janet Dailey: Category romance

 Dailey "provide[d] ... [the] first look at heroines, heroes and courtships that take place in America, with American sensibilities, assumptions, history, and most of all, settings."
 She introduced the Western romance, romance novels set in the American West.
 The Western romance focused on the female, who was often marginalized in traditional Western novels.
 Because her novels were set in contemporary times, there is little frontier, but the novels recreate that feeling by introducing "physical confrontation of the elements" and focusing on the "primary nature of the pursuit" by a man and woman "unconstrained by any society's expectations of them."
 Many of the themes in her novels were groundbreaking for the genre.
 Her heroines, unlike most, lost their virginity.
 Others fell in love with poor or unattractive heroes.

 She wrote a total of 57 novels for Harlequin.
 Among these novels were 50 in the "Janet Dailey Americana Series," in which every state in the United States was represented.
 The Guinness Book of World Records recognized her for this achievement of setting a novel in every state.
 By 1998, her Harlequin novels had sold a combined 80 million copies.
 Dailey was also one of the early writers for the Silhouette lines, for which she wrote 12 titles.

 During her most prolific years, Dailey set herself the goal of writing 15 pages per day.
 Her day began at 4 a.m.
 On good days, she would meet her quota in 8 to 10 hours; other days would require 12 to 14 hours of work.
 When she met her goal, Dailey would often stop writing, even if she were in the middle of a sentence.
 The unfinished thoughts provided her an incentive to begin writing again the next day.
 Some of her early novels for Harlequin took only eight days to write.

 Single-title romance

 In 1979, Dailey became the first romance author to transition from writing category romances to writing single-title romance novels.
 Her first mass market romance novel, Touch the Wind, reached the New York Times Best Seller List.
 Her subsequent books have also been New York Times Best Sellers.
 There are currently more than 325 million copies of her books in print, with translations in 19 languages for 98 countries.

-Her novel Foxfire Light was made into a movie.
+In 1982, Dailey adapted her novel Foxfire Light into a film, starring Leslie Nielsen, Tippi Hedren, Faye Grant and Barry Van Dyke.

 Dailey began offering The Janet Dailey Award in 1993.
 This $5,000 annual award was given to an author whose romance novel best addressed a social issue.